 Once you’ve written your job description and turned it into a compelling job advert and attracted applicants it is now time to think about how you want to conduct the next part of the recruitment cycle; the interviewing and selection process.
 There are a number of ways to approach this to ensure you collect all the relevant information in order to make a successful hire.
 We’ve covered some of the ways you might want to do this below:

-Decide on your format of interview
+Decide on your format of the interview

-There are a number of formats of the interview you might want to adopt including telephone interviews, face-to-face interviews, panel interviews and group interviews.
+There are a number of formats of the interview you might want to adopt including telephone interviews, face-to-face interviews, panel interviews, and group interviews.
 You might want to do these in stages or you might just want to do one depending on your hiring needs.

 A pre-interview or telephone interview is a quick and easy way to introduce yourself and gauge the applicants' communication skills and suitability.
 It doesn’t have to be a formal interview or comprise of interview questions, but it could help you whittle down your short list further if you find that the applicant isn’t demonstrating your desired attributes.